agster27/unpackerr.github.io/docs/install/docker.md

 # This commands runs hotio/unpackerr with UID 1000 and GID 100.
 docker run -e PUID=1000 -e PGID=100 -d -v /mnt/data:/data -v /mnt/config:/config hotio/unpackerr
 ```

-### unRAID Users

-Set the UID and GID by adding `--user 1000:100` to the `Extra Parameters`
-section of the unraid template after enabling the `Advanced` view.